 Architectural Stone Panels: Design Freedom for Architects

 Advanced Architectural Stone (AAS) custom manufactures products for every project to achieve architect’s design vision.
-The AAS team is able to work very closely with clients for every phase of the project:

 - Detailed review and collaboration for confirmation of schematic design details using AutoCAD, Revit or other BIM software products.

 - Design assist, construction assist to confirm project feasibility early in the project lifecycle.

 - Technology and design expertise to develop complex shapes with flexibility to match any color with a control sample.

 - Staging/sequencing of panels and onsite construction planning support as required.

 The fully integrated approach to stone panels design and manufacturing eliminates vertical fragmentation enabling not only better design, but also smooth project execution.

 AAS has won more awards than any other stone manufacturer.